suzanne-wilson/mod17Challenge/README.md

 ### Analysis results

 ### 1. Oversample the data using the RandomOverSampler and SMOTE algorithms.
+These methods gave almost identical results.
+For these methods, the precision and the F1 score for predicting fraud were very different in the two groups.
+Of transactions predicted to be fraudulent, the precision was only 0.01, meaning that only 1% of transactions that are predicted to be fraudulent actually are.
+This measure also drove a very low F1 score of 0.03.

+The balanced accuracy score for both models was 0.77, which is similar to the macro average recall of 0.74.
+This indicates that the recall was similar within and across groups.

 ### RandomOverSampler
 balanced accuracy score: 0.7719640846512104